rootslab/cocker/Readme.md

  * commands are not written to socket, but buffered in memory
  * ( the socket connection is slow or not fully established )
  * returns -1 if bufferSize is undefined.
+ * 'drain' will be emitted when the buffer is again free.
  */
 'slowdown' : function ( String readyState, Number bufferSize ) {}